Home Improvement Vocabulary Lesson: Remodeling Contract Terms

 Mechanical drawings, prepared by an architect, show precise detail of a building or space.
 Blueprints are used during the planning and construction of a project.

-A modification made to the original contract; this change is typical to the price, the plans, or other specifications of the project.
+A modification made to the original contract; this change is typical of the price, the plans, or other specifications of the project.
 The change order must be in writing.

 The timetable of a project.
 This timetable should detail the dates of commencement and anticipated completion of a project, and also include a description of each phase in the project and how long it will take relative to the completion time of the entire project.